- Characteristics of created data file

 Physical name defined during the file description in the data model editor.
 This name can be modified by HChangeName before creating the data file.

 - Directory of data file:

 Directory defined during the file description in the data model editor.
-This directory can be modified by HChangeDir and HSubstDir before creating the data file.
+This directory can be changed with HChangeDir and HSubstDir before creating the data file.

 - Content of data file:

 The created data file is empty, which does not mean that its size is null (the file contains a header describing its structure).